swiftlang/swift-evolution/proposals/nnnn-sendable-inference.md

 ## Source compatibility

-This proposals alters `Sendable` conformances in several ways that can have impact on source compatibility.This proposa is a mix of additions and removals.
+This proposal alters `Sendable` conformances in several ways that can have an impact on source compatibility.
+This proposal is a mix of additions and removals.
 The additions (e.g., conditional `Sendable` conformances for non-`public` types) aren't likely to break much code, because adding protocol conformances rarely does, and the new compiler flag is opt-in.

 The removal of `Sendable` conformances from unsafe pointer types and key path types can certainly break code that depends on those conformances.
 There are two mitigating factors here that make us feel comfortable doing so at this time.
 The first mitigating factor is that `Sendable` is only very recently introduced in Swift 5.5, and `Sendable` conformances aren't enforced in the Swift Concurrency model just yet.
 The second is that the staging in of `Sendable` checking in the compiler implies that missing `Sendable` conformances are treated as warnings, not errors, so there is a smooth transition path for any code that depended on this now-removed conformances.